TheEconomist/covid-19-the-economist-global-excess-deaths-model/README.md

 - To understand how we constructed it, see our [Methodology: How we estimated the true death toll of the pandemic.](https://www.economist.com/ExcessDeathsModel).
 - To see all the improvements we have made since, as well as all our estimates, updated daily, see our [Interactive: The pandemic’s true death toll](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-estimates)

+## Interpreting estimates
+Estimating excess deaths for every country every day since the pandemic began is a complex and difficult task.
+Rather than being overly confident in a single number, limited data means that we can often only give a very very wide range of plausible values.
+Focusing on central estimates in such cases would be misleading: unless ranges are very narrow, the 95% range should be reported when possible.

 ## Acknowledgements

 A special thanks to all our sources and to those who have made the data to create these estimates available.
 We list all our sources in our methodology.
 Within [script 1](https://github.com/TheEconomist/covid-19-the-economist-global-excess-deaths-model/blob/main/scripts/1_excess_deaths_global_estimates_data_generation.R), the source for each variable is also given as the data is loaded, with the exception of our sources for excess deaths data, which we detail in on our free-to-read [excess deaths tracker](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-tracker).
 The gradient booster implementation used to fit the models is aGTBoost, detailed [here.](https://arxiv.org/abs/2008.05926)